ClimDesign/QDF/README.md

 The three models are called using the commands `javelle()`, `extendedQDF()`, and `reversiblejumpQDF()`.
 The inputs are
 - `data` - the data in matrix format
-- `startpoint` - a named vector containing startpoints for each of the model parameters.
+- `startpoint` - a named vector containing startpoints for the model parameters.
-- `tuning` - a named vector specifying the width of the proposal distributions for some of the model parameters.
+- `tuning` - a named vector specifying the width of the proposal distributions for the model parameters.
 - `iter` - the number of iterations in the MCMC sampler.
 - `ss` - the number of iterations at which we subsample.
 If included, the sampler stores every ss-th iteration.